epdoc/launchgen/README.md

 ## How it Works

 - The script starts by looking for a `.vscode` folder to find the project root.
-- It then checks for the presence of `deno.json` or `package.json` to determine the runtime.
+- It then checks for the presence of `deno.json` or `package.json` to determine the runtime and read the `tests` entry.
 - It reads the existing `launch.json` file (if it exists) and filters out any configurations that have an environment variable `LAUNCHGEN` set to `"true"`.
-- It walks the workspace directories and adds launch configurations for any test or run files it finds.
+- It walks the workspace directories, adhering to the `tests` entries in `deno.json` if present, and adds launch configurations for any test or run files it finds.
 - It reads the `launch.config.json` file (if it exists) and adds any custom launch configurations.
 - Finally, it writes the updated configurations back to the `launch.json` file.